RichardLitt/cabin-porn/README.md

 _Requires_: Python 2.7+, Mac OSX Mavericks

 Possible arguments:

 * '-r', choose a random image from the current page
+* '-i', choose a specific image by the post id
 * 'path=BASE_DIR', choose a directory for the photos to be put into

 This is a very simple script.
-It sets the current picture.
-It doesn't look through the CP archives.
 It only works on Mac OSX Mavericks.
 It does not run itself, although setting a cron job up is totally possible.
 I just wanted a way to do this automatically.
 PRs accepted but not expected.